aio-libs/aiohttp/docs/client_advanced.rst

 *HTTP_PROXY* or *HTTPS_PROXY* *environment variables* (both are case insensitive)::

-   async with aiohttp.ClientSession() as session:
+   async with aiohttp.ClientSession(trust_env=True) as session:
-       async with session.get("http://python.org", trust_env=True) as resp:
+       async with session.get("http://python.org") as resp:
            print(resp.status)

 Proxy credentials are given from ``~/.netrc`` file if present (see